earthly/website/blog/_posts/2022-05-25-k8s-autoscaling.md

 last_modified_at: 2023-07-14
 ---
-**This article explains Kubernetes autoscaling methods.
-Earthly optimizes build processes to enhance Kubernetes autoscaling for smoother deployments.
-[Check it out](/).**
+**This article examines Kubernetes autoscaling techniques.
+Earthly simplifies the build process for seamless Kubernetes deployments.
+[Learn more about Earthly](/).**

 There are many reasons engineers look to [Kubernetes](https://kubernetes.io/) when running their workloads, like support for containers and orchestration.
 Another major reason for choosing Kubernetes, though, is being able to automatically scale the services found within a cluster.